aws-samples/End-to-End-TLS-Encryption-for-Client-Server-WebApps-with-Amazon-VPC-Lattice-TLS-Passthrough/README.md

 ## Resources created in this template
 - [ ] 1 Amazon VPC called Consumer VPC, with 2 private subnets, acting as a consumer of the service.
 - [ ] 1 Amazon VPC called Producer VPC, with 2 private subnets, acting as a producer of the service.
+- [ ] 1 Amazon EC2 instance in the Consumer VPC, called Consumer Instance, acting as a client (consumer) of the Amazon VPC Lattice service.
+This instance has the certificate chain installed.
+- [ ] 2 Amazon EC2 instances in the Producer VPC in autoscaling, acting as servers (producers) of the Amazon VPC Lattice service.
 - [ ] Endpoints in the Consumer VPC: AWS Systems Manager endpoints to access to Amazon EC2 instances via Sessions Manager and 1 Amazon S3 Gateway endpoint.
 - [ ] Endpoints in the Producer VPC: AWS Systems Manager endpoints to access to Amazon EC2 instances via Sessions Manager and 1 Amazon S3 Gateway endpoint.
 - [ ] 1 Amazon S3 bucket to store the exported private certificate resources from ACM to be later installed in the Amazon EC2 instances upon creation.